astriaai/astria-docs/docs/api/1-prompt/1-create.md

 A comma separated list of words that should not appear in the image.

 #### `callback` (optional)
 a URL that will be called when the prompt is done processing.
 The callback is a POST request where the body contains the prompt object.
+See [more](/docs/api/overview#callbacks).

 #### `num_images` (optional)
 Number of images to generate.
 Range: 1-8.